 - Explain interprofessional team strategies for evaluating, managing, and educating patients and their families about anosognosia.

-Typically, anosognosia appears when there is a lesion in the right parietal lobe but can occur with temporoparietal, thalamic, or basal ganglia lesions.
-The exact cause of anosognosia is unknown but is likely due to a derangement of the anatomical or functional monitoring unit that mediates the conscious awareness of deficits.
+Typically, as mentioned in the introduction, anosognosia manifests as a neurological sequela following an injury or a lesion to the right parietal lobe; however, the two are not mutually exclusive as the phenomenon of anosognosia can occur with temporoparietal, thalamic, or basal ganglia lesions, as well as in psychiatric disorders.
+The exact etiology of anosognosia is unknown but is likely due to a derangement of the anatomical or functional monitoring unit that mediates the conscious awareness of deficits.
 The most likely physiopathologic mechanism is that the brain lesion that causes anosognosia disrupts neurocognitive, secondary integration areas.
-Damage to these areas can lead to a lack of conscious awareness of the cognitive or sensorimotor function loss.
+Structural and functional regions under investigation include the prefrontal cortex (involved in working memory, self-monitoring, and organization), insular cortex (associated with the salience network, emotional processing, and error awareness), and default mode network (includes connectivity between prefrontal, parietal, and cingulate cortices).
+Damage to these areas can lead to a lack of conscious awareness of cognitive or sensorimotor function loss.

-Anosognosia can occur after acute brain injuries such as stroke or traumatic brain injury but also can occur in other conditions that damage the brain.
+Anosognosia can occur after acute brain injuries such as strokes or traumatic brain injuries, and can also occur in the absence of any putative brain injury.
 In stroke patients with hemiparesis, the incidence of anosognosia is 10% to 18%.
 The term anosognosia can also refer to the lack of awareness seen in psychiatric conditions when patients deny or minimize psychiatric symptoms.
-It is estimated that 50% of patients with schizophrenia and 40% of patients with bipolar disorder have anosognosia, or the so-called poor or lack of insight into their disease.
-In the setting of dementia, 60% of patients with mild cognitive impairment and 81% of patients with Alzheimer disease appear to have some form of anosognosia: patients suffering from these conditions deny or minimize their memory impairment.
+It is estimated that 50-90% of patients with schizophrenia and 40% of patients with bipolar disorder demonstrate anosognosia or severe lack of insight.
+In the setting of neurocognitive disease, 60% of patients with mild cognitive impairment and 81% of patients with Alzheimer's dementia appear to have some form of anosognosia; patients suffering from these conditions deny or minimize their memory impairment.

 Although anosognosia usually accompanies a right parietal, temporoparietal, thalamic, or basal ganglia lesion, recent studies suggest that the deficit sometimes can relate to non-structural changes.
 These changes cause problems with the connectivity of different parts of the brain.